charis-amend/charis-amend/README.md

 ## For the Recruiters 👩🏼‍💻
-Junior Full Stack Web Developer with a background in product management and 10 years working experience.
-Looking to leverage my combined knowledge of web development and product management to build concise code with automatised tests and business-oriented products.
+Full Stack Engineer with a background in product management and 10 years working experience.
-Formerly, I created 11 successful product innovations, 2 mobile apps, 3 B2B SaaS.
-Coordinated teams and managed external vendors to save € 257k cost.
-Formed partnership to increase sales by 7%.
+Working now for 2 years as an engineer.
+Main job is QA engineer, including test automation engineering and devops topics like IaC.

 <br />
 or...
 <img src = "https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/LinkedIn_logo_initials.png/640px-LinkedIn_logo_initials.png" alt="linkedinlogo" width="17" height="17">    <a href= "https://www.linkedin.com/in/charisamend/">  🔍 Find me on LinkedIn </a>